ALLUOS/ALLUOS.github.io/_posts/2021-04-01-evaluation.md

 Tullis, T., & Albert, B. (2013).
 Measuring the user experience collecting, analyzing, and presenting usability metrics.
 Amsterdam, Netherlands: Elsevier.

 ## Testing Semester 3
-Contents
-1. Introduction
-2. Literature
-3. Testing Performance
-3.1.
-Technical Testing and Bug Reports
-3.2.
-User Acceptance Testing
-3.2.1.
-Evaluation
-4. Recommendations
-5. References

-**Note:**For information regarding the first and the second semester, please refer to the "Testing" and the "User Testing" sections.

 <div id="intro"></div>

 ### INTRODUCTION

 While the Escapeling project opens up many new features, testing does not stand still and adopts appropriate strategies to verify the quality of the added features.
 In this chapter, you will learn about the concept, organisation and results of our testing framework in the third semester of the project.